 Planning Application

-All planning application documents for Longhedge Solar Farm can be viewed on Rushcliffe Borough Council's website here using reference number 22/02241/FUL.
+The consented planning application is also available to view on Rushcliffe Borough Council's website here using reference number 22/02241/FUL.